damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  ```
-Waht does include the content of assembly instruction?
+What does include the content of assembly instruction?

 1. Assembly sequences that identify the different steps of assemblage
 2. Part list consist of:
   - part name
   - Reference
-  - quantity
+  - Quantity
   - Image of each part
   - Providing procedure
     - What parts are made?